tiago-matos-1796/e-vote/Readme.md

 If KMS_URI and/or FRONTEND_URI are not set several endpoints will not work properly and content will not be shown on any application that calls Secure Vote's endpoints.

+If you choose not to use the frontend application designed for this API please see **ElectionBallot.vue** component to see how vote encryption is performed.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com) to install Secure Vote dependencies.